Synapse (SYN) Price Tops $0.73 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Synapse launched on August 29th, 2021.
-Synapse’s total supply is 212,252,595 tokens and its circulating supply is 180,209,601 tokens.
+Synapse’s genesis date was August 29th, 2021.
+Synapse’s total supply is 212,298,547 tokens and its circulating supply is 180,209,601 tokens.
+The official website for Synapse is synapseprotocol.com.
+The official message board for Synapse is medium.com/@synapseprotocol.
 Synapse’s official Twitter account is @synapseprotocol and its Facebook page is accessible here.
-The official message board for Synapse is medium.com/@synapseprotocol.
-Synapse’s official website is synapseprotocol.com.

 By providing decentralized, permissionless transactions between any L1, sidechain, or L2 ecosystem, Synapse powers integral blockchain activities such as asset transfers, swaps, and generalized messaging with cross-chain functionality – and in so doing enables new primitives based on its cross-chain architecture.”

-It is usually not possible to purchase alternative cryptocurrencies such as Synapse directly using US dollars.
-Investors seeking to trade Synapse should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Synapse using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Synapse directly using US dollars.
+Investors seeking to acquire Synapse should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Synapse using one of the exchanges listed above.

 Receive News & Updates for Synapse Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Synapse and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.